Chronology of World History

 March 27

-• First long-distance telephone call, Boston-New York.
+• First long-distance telephone call, Boston to New York, USA.
 [1]

 April 2

-• London prison for debtors closed.
+• London prison for debtors closes.
 [1]

 April 10